- Regulates wage and hour matters for non-exempt employees

 While many employers subject to the FLSA comply with its rules, many others do not.
 Some employers violate the law due to innocent error.
 Other employers willingly violate the laws.
 No matter the reasons why an employer fails to comply with the FLSA, the result is that innocent employees are under-compensated for their hard work.

 If you are an employee who had has your wage and hour rights under the FLSA violated by your employer, you need to contact an experienced Nashville wage and hour dispute lawyer.
-An attorney from the Employment and Consumer Law Group can review the circumstances of your claim and advise you as to whether you may have a legal claim for compensation and how to best pursue your claim.
+An attorney from the Employment and Commerce Law Group can review the circumstances of your claim and advise you as to whether you may have a legal claim for compensation and how to best pursue your claim.

 Call us today to schedule a free consultation.